forestgrape/coronavirus/3_medical/pcr_diagnosis.md

 Due the significance of SARS-CoV-2, for SARS-CoV-2 there are several comparisons and evaluations of PCR protocols to detect it.
 The findings are likely similar for other coronaviruses, however the strains of the endemic coronaviruses are more divers [to confirm and cite] and thus construction primers which work for all strains can be more difficult. [to check whether local 2nd structure can affect accuracy]

 * [Vogels et al](#vogels) evaluate different primers for PCR amplifications and find:
-  * *Ct value > 35:* PCR tests detect coronavirus RNA reliable for concentrations higher than 10^2 copies/microliter = 10^5 copies/milliliter (500 copies/initial reaction) which corresponds to a Ct value of 35.
+  * *Ct value < 35:* PCR tests detect coronavirus RNA reliable for concentrations higher than 10^2 copies/microliter = 10^5 copies/milliliter (500 copies/initial reaction) which corresponds to a Ct value of 35.
 Above this value the standard deviation is about 2 cycles.
-  * *Ct value < 35:* Below 10^2 copies/microliter = 10^5 copies/milliliter the sensitivity decreases and is about 25% to 50% for 10^1 copies/microliter (50 copies/initial reaction).
+  * *Ct value > 35:* Below 10^2 copies/microliter = 10^5 copies/milliliter (500 copies/initial reaction) the sensitivity decreases and is about 25% to 50% for 10^1 copies/microliter (50 copies/initial reaction).
 For lower concentrations such as 1 copies/microliter the sensitivity is further reduced.
 Regarding accuracy, all that can be said it's a value below 10^5 copies/mL.

 * [Visseaux et al](#visseaux) evaluate the the RealStar SARS-CoV-2 RT- PCR Kit Research Use Only (Altona) and compare is to the WHO references.
 For the RealStar they observe a reliable detection up to 600 copies/mL (Table 1 in the paper) which corresponds to 13 copies per PCR sample.
 For the WHO reference assays the detection limits are roughly 10^5 for RdRp gene (Table 2 in the paper) and 10^3 for the E gene which corresponds to 25 copies per PCR sample (Table 1 and 2).